Are You New Here? Frequently asked Questions

 Am I really welcome?
 Yes.
 When we say that ‘All are welcome’ we truly mean it.
 We are a church that welcomes all people, regardless of any superficial human-made differences or distinctions.
 Our church family is made up of all kinds of people with a wide array of wonderful gifts they share.

 Do I need to wear a mask at the service?
-If you would like to you are welcome to do so.
+If you would like to you are welcome to do so, but it is not required.
 Our church has done an exceptional job staying up with CDC protocols to ensure the safety and well being of our most vulnerable friends and members.

 Can my children participate?
 Children are an important part of our community.
 Please know that we are glad to have them in worship with us.
-It’s fine if they squirm and make a little noise.
-Following the Story For All People (a reflection geared for our younger ones doing worship), our children usually go downstairs to participate in their own way of being church.
-This often involves singing and craft projects, Bible stories and skits, games and service projects.
+It’s fine if they squirm and make a little noise. .We have a nursery downstairs in Fellowship Hall for children under 3.
+The nursery is not staffed at this time, so parents will need to remain with their children.
+Following the Story For All People (a reflection geared for our younger ones doing worship), children from PreK – 9th Grade usually go downstairs to participate in Sunday School.
 If you feel more comfortable, or they feel nervous or shy, your kids can remain in worship with you.
-During the summer months, all children remain in worship.
+During the summer months, there is no Sunday School.

 What is the United Church of Christ?
 This is the network of churches to which we belong.
 A denomination is simply a group of churches with shared beliefs, history, or shared ways of being organized.
 In New England, most ‘Congregational’ churches joined the United Church of Christ in 1957 along with three other smaller denominations.
 You can check out the UCC’s great homepage to find out all sorts of helpful and informative things.
 Find out more here: http://www.ucc.org